MouseLand/facemap/README.md

 *"are you processing multiple videos taken simultaneously?"* ANSWER: Yes

 Then the GUI assumes {cam1_G7c1_1.avi, cam2_G7c1_1.avi, cam3_G7c1_1.avi} were acquired simultaneously and {cam1_G7c1_2.avi, cam2_G7c1_2.avi, cam3_G7c1_2.avi} were acquired simultaneously.
 They will be processed in alphabetical order (1 before 2) and the results from the videos will be concatenated in time.
+If one of these files was missing, then the GUI will error and you will have to choose file folders again.

 ## Processing